sonofthort/lambda/README.md

 # lambda
 Use symbol λ in JavaScript to write succient functions.
-Hides noise found in common composition patterns.

 # Example
 ~~~JavaScript